mattazz/BBSalaryCompute/README.md

 !!
 Main.py is not in use anymore, use Main2.0 instead !!

+09-09-2022
+- Improved on the import function not needed the '15th or 30th' input from the user anymore and just reads the date
+- Added comments to the code for readability

 09-01-2022
 - Added a 5th selection for importing wage data from excel file